luqas11/battery-debugger/firmware/README.md

 # Firmware

-An Arduino sketch for the **ESP8266** that periodically reads the battery voltage through the analog input and sends it to the backend every 2 minutes.
+An Arduino sketch for the **ESP8266** that periodically reads the battery voltage through the analog input and sends it to the backend, at a configurable interval (2 minutes by default).

 ## Setup